personium/website/src/getting-started/appdev-introduction.md

 When developing an app that uses Personium, please perform the same operations.
 Refer to [Previous Chapter Tutorial](../unit-administrator/tutorial.md) for the APIs relevant to Cell creation.

-The usage and details of the two cells in the sample app are shown in the table below.
+The descriptions of the two cells used in the sample app are shown in the table below.

 |Use|Cell name|Account name|Role name linked to Account|Role permission settings|
 |----|---|---------|-----------------------|--------------|